 Below are several tips to help parents of children with asthma prepare for the new school year.

 Asthma Action Plan

 Ask your doctor for a written Asthma Action Plan for the school.
-This plan should include what medicine to use to treat asthma symptoms and changes in peak flow zones, what medication to use as a pretreatment before exercise, emergency telephone numbers and a list of things that make your child's asthma worse.
+This plan should include what medicine to use to treat asthma symptoms and changes in peak flow zones (if child uses a peak flow meter), what medication to use as a pretreatment before exercise, emergency telephone numbers and a list of things that make your child's asthma worse.

 Getting Ready for Fall

-Now that summer is coming to an end, it's time to think about getting ready for school, fall allergies, common colds and cooler weather.
+Now that summer is coming to an end, it's time to think about getting ready for fall allergies, school, common colds and cooler weather.
 This is also a time when people with asthma may notice a change in their condition.
-Being prepared for these changes can make a big difference in keeping your or your child's asthma well controlled.
-Speak with your physician to be prepared for these new exposures that can make asthma worse.
+Being prepared for these changes can make a big difference in keeping your child's asthma well controlled.
+Speak with your child’s doctor to be prepared for these new exposures that can make asthma worse.